 Students will graduate with an Aldar Academies West Yas Academy Diploma at the end of Grade 12.
-The diploma will be recognised through accreditation by the New England Association of Schools and Colleges (NEASC), one of the US School and College Associations, and among the two most highly regarded.
+The diploma will be recognised through accreditation by the New England Association of Schools and Colleges (NEASC), among the two most highly regarded accrediting associations.
 The diploma will be granted based upon a combination of course work and final examinations, including AP exams.
 Students’ overall grade point averages (GPA) will be calculated from all assessments to facilitate their entry to colleges and universities.

 Facilities at the WYA are state-of-the-art and have been designed to meet the needs of 21st century learners.
 These facilities include a 400-seat auditorium, extensive music, drama and art facilities, research laboratory, graphic design area, music recording studio and recital hall.

 The school has abundantly equipped music and choral rooms for vocal and instrumental lessons, along with a large auditorium and smaller black-box theatre where assemblies and dramatic performances are regularly held.
 STEAM subjects are delivered in specially designed practical science laboratory spaces, art, design and textile studios, as well as engineering workshops and industry standard culinary arts kitchens.